linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 And even worse, now that we introduced types it won't be long before some other part of the system will depend on checking the `EmploymentType`.
 The same `if` condition will be duplicated.
+It would be nice to have solid test cases that can test the conditions separate from the behavior.
+That would allow us to have confidence in our future changes.

-I don't know about you but I've seen this a lot, and I mean A LOT!
+I've seen this type of solution a lot, and I mean A LOT!
-This is fine in small applications, but in enterprise applications, it's just a matter of time before an "oops".
+This is fine in small applications, but in enterprise applications, it's just a matter of time before an "oops", especially because it's hard to test.

 Let's refactor.

 ### Strategy Pattern

-I know there are two types payments, full-time and part-time, so I'll call these strategies.
+There are two types of payments, full-time and part-time, I can consider each of these payments as a strategy.
 Remember, strategies are just different implementations of the same action.
 They take in the same parameters and return the same type, but what they do inside is the difference.
-I'll start with defining the strategy `IPaymentStrategy` interface.
+I'll start with defining the `IPaymentStrategy` interface.

 ```csharp
 public interface IPaymentStrategy